davidmoss/kanban-cfd/readme.md

 This application runs a schedule job at configrable time daily to capture a snapshot of Kanban Item Status in the system (say, Rally).
 The snapshot data is the foundation of CFD graph.

 ### Configuration
-File `server\config.js` presents all of the configrable options which is data provider independent.
+File `server\config.js` presents all of the configrable server options which is data provider independent.
+File `client\cfd\cfd.sys.config.js` presents all of the configrable UI options which include data provider custom labels and configutation.

 All of them should be straightforward as comment is provided.